StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-an-observable.md

 # How to Find an Observable

-This topic provides step-by-step instructions for using various methods to search for an observable in TheHive.
+This topic provides step-by-step instructions for searching an observable in TheHive.

+Observables are discrete pieces of technical evidence related to incidents.
+They can represent stateful properties, such as an MD5 hash or an IP address, or measurable events, such as the creation of a registry key or the execution of a file.

-## Method 1: Observables tab
+## Method 1: Observables tab in cases and alerts descriptions

-*Use this method if you know the case or alert containing the observable you're looking for or if you need to perform actions on multiple observables simultaneously.*
+*Use this method if you know the case or alert containing the observable you're looking for and if you need to perform actions on multiple observables simultaneously.*

 1. Open a case or an alert, and select the **Observables** tab.